 Boston College provides support to many students with a range of individual needs.
 Whether your young person requires personal care, one-to-one support in class, exam access arrangements or mentoring, the College has staff who will help them enjoy your time at the College and achieve their true potential.

-There are several ways to identify the support learners with Special Educational Needs and Disabilities (SEND) require.
+There are several ways to identify the support students with Special Educational Needs and Disabilities (SEND) require.
 This may be through liaison with the Local Authority for those with an Education, Health and Care Plan (EHCP) or through attendance at their end of year school review.

 Boston College is committed to meeting the SEND agenda, and works closely with Local Authorities to ensure the needs of young people with EHCPs are met.